OKD-Lab/diveMeta/README.md

 **DiVE (Direct Variance Estimation)** for meta-analysis using **medians**.

-This package implements DiVE for pooling study-level effects when only medians and sample sizes are available.
-The method returns a pooled effect, a directly estimated variance, and confidence intervals **without** requiring within-study variances.
+This package implements DiVE for pooling study-level differences when only medians and sample sizes are available.
+The method returns a pooled difference, a directly estimated variance, and confidence intervals without requiring within-study variances.

 > This repository is intended for **method demonstration (Example)**, not for
 > making clinical claims.
 The code is deterministic: the same inputs yield the